 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-- On an iPhone X or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone X Series or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and promptly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

-Disable iBooks Sync Settings
+Disable Books Sync Settings

 A few readers report that disabling the iBooks Setting Sync Bookmarks and Notes solves this issue.
-Go to Settings > iBooks > and toggle off Sync Bookmarks and Notes.
-Then try opening iBooks again.

 - Another suggestion is to toggle OFF Sync Collections, wait 20 seconds or so, and then toggle back on.
-Go to Settings > iBooks > and toggle off (and later on) Sync Collections.
+Go to Settings > iBooks > and toggle off (and later on) Sync Collections

-If you’re used to using the option “Open in “for saving pdfs and files to iBooks and now find it’s missing from Safari after your latest iOS update, that’s because the open in iBooks option has slightly changed–it now uses the Share Button and is an option on your iOS Share Sheet!
+If you’re used to using the option “Open in “for saving pdfs and files to Books or iBooks and now find it’s missing from Safari after your latest iOS update, that’s because the open in Books/iBooks option has slightly changed–it now uses the Share Button and is an option on your iOS Share Sheet!

-If you still don’t see iBooks, press the More… Button and see if there is a toggle for iBooks.
+If you still don’t see Books or iBooks, press the More… Button and see if there is a toggle for Books.

 Unhappy With Apple’s Update to iBooks and Apple Books?